tom-seddon/b2/doc/Debug-version.md

 Run the debug version on macOS by copying `b2 Debug` from the dmg file to your Applications folder and running it.

+The debug version shares most settings with the ordinary version, but it is a separate app from the point of view of macOS, meaning you'll need to manage its Caps Lock access separately (see [the installation instructions](./Installing-on-OSX.md).
+(It also has a separate persistent window position and size.)

 ## Building from source?

 When building from source - your only option on Linux, sorry about